 Think that choosing a replacement inner pot is an easy job – think again!

-There are several kinds available, each with their own advantages and disadvantages and, of course, they come in all shapes, sizes and prices.
+There are several kinds available, each with its own advantages and disadvantages, and, of course, they come in all shapes, sizes, and prices.

 Ceramic Inner Pot

-These dishes are also pretty safe for the environment as they dont have chemicals like you find in PTFE cookware.
+These dishes are also pretty safe for the environment as they don’t have chemicals as you find in PTFE cookware.
 And, while there’s no evidence that such cookware is responsible for health issues would you really want to take the chance?

 Stainless Steel Inner Pot

-Personally, one of my favorite types of inner pot is the stainless-steel inner pot.
+Personally, one of my favorite types of the inner pot is the stainless-steel inner pot.
 When it comes to durability and versatility, stainless steel just can’t be beaten.
-It heats well, has good heat distribution properties and is practically indestructible.
-Oh,m and its also one of the cheapest kinds of replacement inner pots you can buy.
-There’s also some thing homely about them – maybe its because my own mother used to use one and I can still remember cleaning it as a child.
+It heats well, has good heat distribution properties, and is practically indestructible.
+Oh, and it’s also one of the cheapest kinds of replacement inner pots you can buy.
+There’s also something homely about them – maybe it’s because my own mother used to use one and I can still remember cleaning it as a child.
 Hey ho.

 Of course, it has some disadvantages.
-For instance, its fairly easily dented and scratched and burnt on food can be a nightmare to get rid of.
-But it will withstand almost any ind of cleaning agent and scouring pad you throw at it and modern stainless steel pots also contain iron, nickel and even chromium so they are super tough.
+For instance, it’s fairly easily dented and scratched and burnt-on food can be a nightmare to get rid of.
+But it will withstand almost any kind of cleaning agent and scouring pad you throw at it and modern stainless steel pots also contain iron, nickel, and even chromium so they are super tough.